 Dynamic shows like “Fired Up” combine oxygen, heat, and fuel in an explosive demonstration of chemistry at work that’s sure to capture the interest of even the most unwilling museum-goer.
 With this kind of excitement, there’s no way your family won’t love hanging out at Discovery Place all day long.

 As you can see, this city has lots on offer for family fun and adventure.
 Besides the events listed here, there’s hiking, swimming, botanical gardens, parks, museums, and events galore.
 No matter what your family likes to do, chances are–Charlotte’s got it.

-Join the convenience of living within walking distance to shopping, nightlife and upscale dining.Save $1200 on spacious 1 bedroom!
-May only!
+Join the convenience of living within walking distance to shopping, nightlife and upscale dining.Prelease for summer to save $2400 on 1 and 2 bedrooms!
 Get this offer

 Where we're located